alm-tools/alm/docs/contributing/monaco.md

 ## Completions Sorting
 In `Suggest.ts` : determines the overall sorting of completion items : https://github.com/Microsoft/vscode/blob/1889442ff090ef8170814a98698506300962dbba/src/vs/editor/contrib/suggest/common/suggest.ts#L142

-Then in `completionModel.ts` `_createCachedState` : https://github.com/Microsoft/vscode/blob/1889442ff090ef8170814a98698506300962dbba/src/vs/editor/contrib/suggest/common/completionModel.ts#L110 determines the ordered `filteredItems`.
+Then in `completionModel.ts` `_createCachedState` : https://github.com/Microsoft/vscode/blob/1889442ff090ef8170814a98698506300962dbba/src/vs/editor/contrib/suggest/common/completionModel.ts#L110 filters these into `filteredItems`

+`_createCachedState` also stores the `_topScoreIdx` and that is used to set the focus as the completion model comes up.